prakritj/ds105_wallstreetbets/index.md

 |"Reddit's EFT is on FIRE, GME 151%, BB 13% (w.e. but still), AMC 300%, LOOK AT US WE'RE THE HEDGE MANAGER NOW."|-2|
 |"Daily popular ticker thread words great.
 Instead of 165 tickers getting spammed by bag holders in the daily it's only 162, much more manageable".|+6|

 "To the moon" is a *very* common phrase used by r/WSB to show their support for a certain stock and reflects a positive sentiment.
 However, as shown in the first comment, this is not reflected in the AFINN Sentiment Score.
-As the Lexicon has a limited number of words in the dictionary, many comments go unrated, explaining our mode of a 0 sentiment score.
-In the second comment, the commenter uses "fire" in a positive way to suggest that the stocks they mentioned were going up, yet the AFINN Lexico interprets this word in a negative way and attributes it a negative sentiment score.
+As the Lexicon has a limited number of words in the dictionary, many comments go unrated, explaining our mode sentiment score of 0.
+In the second comment, the commenter uses "fire" in a positive way to suggest that the stocks they mentioned were going up, yet the AFINN Lexicon interprets this word in a negative way and attributes it a negative sentiment score.
 Social media users also regularly use irony and sarcasm, which the AFINN Lexicon is unable to understand; the third comment is therefore incorrectly attributed a positive sentiment score.
 Ultimately, the AFINN Lexicon may not be the best method to analysis the sentiment of social media comments - had we known this earlier, we may have opted to use machine learning methods instead.

 Despite the limitations of our sentiment analysis method, after having perused many comments and their attributed sentiment, we still believe that our previous proposition – that the overall sentiment on r/WSB was negative due to poor performance of stocks of interest – holds true.

+This means that the investments of r/WSB are generally not paying off, since they are unhappy about the direction that stocks move, suggesting that r/WSB may not be making the correct investment choices and are advocating for the wrong stocks the majority of the time.

 ## Conclusion